What are the bearers of truth? There are three main

 in every separate domain of the nonpropositional world.

-Those who do not accept the vicious circle principle have
+Those who do not accept the vicious circle principle have come with

-come with proposals which closely resemble this principle
+proposals which closely resemble this principle nevertheless.

-hierarchy like that of the semantic theory of truth is no
+the semantic theory of truth is not a solution, because paradox might

-truth ascription if the facts would turn out badly.
-The point
+still arise with respect to any truth ascription if the facts would turn

-made is then that even 'ordinary' ascriptions of truth and
+The point made is then that even 'ordinary' ascriptions of truth and

 falsity could not even implicitly be assigned levels in a